adamslc/RequiredKeywords.jl/README.md

 # RequiredKeywords

-This package allows you to specify required keyword arguments.
+This package allows you to specify required keyword arguments, as suggusted in https://github.com/JuliaLang/julia/issues/5111.

 # Usage
 ```julia